PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark_trafficanalysis.md

 - SYN scans
 - UPD scans

-To be able to detect Nmaps activity, you need to understand its scan behaviour on the network.
+To be able to detect Nmaps activity, you need to understand its scan behavior on the network.

 ### TCP flags summary